-A student will not be allowed to attend classroom, clinical or practicum if there is a deficiency in any of these requirements.
-College Senate 3/06 (See Section - Support Services, Health Nurse for more information.)
+A student will not be allowed to participate in classroom activities, clinical, or practicum, and will not have access to the learning management system if there is a deficiency in any of these requirements.
+A grade of zero (0) will be entered for any classroom, clinical, or practicum activities until the student is in compliance with all requirements.
+The zero (0) grade(s) will stand even after the student is compliant with all requirements.
+College Senate 3/06, 5/21/2020 (See Section - Support Services, Health Nurse for more information.)